 A: Click here for directions.
 Our address is 2000, Bunker Road, Fort Cronkhite, Marin Headlands, Sausalito, CA 94965.

-A: Every day you will need to drop off and pick up your child/children at The elephant seal statue at the front of the Marine Mammal Center.
-Drop off time is 9am and pick up time is 3.30pm.
+A: Every day you will need to drop off and pick up your child/children at the front entrance of the Marine Mammal Center.
+Drop off time is 9:00-9:15AM Monday-Friday.
+Pick up time is 3.30PM Monday-Thursday, and 2:30PM Friday – plan to stay for Camp Open House, which will wrap up by 3pm!

 Q: What grade do I sign my child up for?

-A: You must sign your child up according to the grade level they will be entering in the 2014-2015 school year.
+A: You must sign your child up according to the grade level they will be entering in the 2019-2020 school year.
+Activities are based on Next Generation Science Standards for the specific grade levels; therefore, we do not permit campers to register for a session outside of the child’s grade level.
+For questions or concerns, please email email@example.com.

 Q: What will the kids do all day?

 A: Camp is filled with activities!
-There will be guided tours, crafts, games, special activities and occasional behind-the-scenes experiences.
-Campers will spend the majority of their time outside at The Marine Mammal Center or in the Marin Headlands.
+There will be guided tours, exploration walks/hikes, experiments, crafts, games, special activities and, when possible, behind-the-scenes experiences.

 Q: What is the camper to adult ratio?

-A: There are approximately 12 children in each camp group, with one educator, one intern and one or two high school volunteers.
+A: There are approximately 20 children in each camp group, with two staff educators and at least two high school-age Youth Crew camp counselors with the group at all times.

 Q: Are the children supervised at all times?

-A: Yes, children are never left unsupervised.
-Our staff are all background check, have had a week of extensive training and they are all either CPR or First Aid trained.
+A: Yes, children are supervised at all times.
+Our staff are all background checked, have extensive training and experience, and are CPR and First Aid trained.

 Q: Can my 5 year old and 10 year old attend the same class?

-A: No. For the benefit of the classes and campers we follow strict guidelines on age ranges and grade levels.
+A: No. For the benefit of the campers and class culture, we follow strict guidelines on age ranges and grade levels.

 Q: Can you tell me if my child’s friend has already signed up for camp?